Iranian reaction to a reported 14-point framework has been sceptical. Reuters

 Live updates: Follow the latest news on US-Iran war

-Iran is reviewing a US peace proposal outlining a 14-point framework to end the war, as talks gather pace over wider terms that include reopening the Strait of Hormuz.
+Iran was still reviewing a US peace proposal outlining a 14-point framework to end the war, as talks gather pace over wider terms that include reopening the Strait of Hormuz.

 “The American proposal is still under review.
-Once we finalise our position, we will share it with Pakistan,” Iranian Foreign Ministry spokesman Esmaeil Baghaei said, quoted by ISNA news agency.
+Once we finalise our position, we will share it with Pakistan,” Iranian Foreign Ministry spokesman Esmaeil Baghaei said, quoted by the Isna news agency.

 The US proposal to end the conflict reportedly outlines a phased de-escalation, including limits on Iran’s nuclear programme in exchange for sanctions relief and unfreezing Tehran's assets.
 It also touches on reducing tension in vital shipping lanes.